anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 To work around the third limitation, vunnel runs are supplied with a database of grype-db-observed-fix-dates, similarly to other providers.

+To work around the fourth limitation, this provider infers the existence of a "wont-fix" record for packages that are fixed in Ubuntu Pro but not mentioned in regular Ubuntu of the same version number.

 Because presently supported Ubuntu versions are expected to disappear from the OSV data after they reach EOL, the following strategy is used: